jmmv-forestry/website/_posts/2015-05-26-six-years-at-google.md

 By the end of 2007, I got this funny-looking email that my brain-based spam filter threw away only to realize, seconds later, that the subject said something about Google.
 I recovered the email and read it.
 There it was: a Google sourcerer expressing interest in what I had to say about C++ and Unix based on [my blog](http://julipedia.meroh.net/).

-A couple of discussions with friends to convince myself and a few emails later, I was on my way to applying for an internship&mdash;something I had not thought about earlier because internships, as U.S. tech students know them, are not a common thing in Spain: for one, they are not well-paid if at all, and for another, they are not glamorous.
+A couple of discussions with friends to convince myself and a few emails later, I was on my way to applying for an internship---something I had not thought about earlier because internships, as U.S. tech students know them, are not a common thing in Spain: for one, they are not well-paid if at all, and for another, they are not glamorous.

 The internship application went well and I was set to start in New York City in July 2008. _OMG_, really: I had never left home, never traveled, never lived alone before.
 This was a big change and, spoiler alert, the personal experience was much more valuable than the job itself.